Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 It’s free to search and initiate a claim online.
 Most states also require you to mail in a signed and notarized claim form, along with your supporting documents.
 A notary public may charge a fee for this service, which will likely run about $5 to $10 per signature, though your bank or a public library might do it for free.

 Companies that call themselves finders or locators might advertise a finder’s fee to search for unclaimed money on your behalf.
-While the businesses are legitimate, the wide range of free sites mean you can do it yourself at no cost.
+While the businesses are legitimate, the wide range of free sites means you can do it yourself for free.

 Also be wary of scammers claiming to be from the government and offering to send you unclaimed money for a price.
-Unlike legitimate locators, they often don’t require a signed contract and may try to get money or personal information up front and quickly before running off with it.
+Unlike legitimate locators, they often don’t require a signed contract and may try to quickly get money or personal information up front before running off with it.

 Frequently asked questions